 Piedmont Bronze Standard 6650 HMO -- Pcp office visit copay of $45, and same copay on outpatient mental and behavioral health treatment.
 Deductible is $6,650 with 50% coinsurance. $35 copay on generic drugs with deductible and coinsurance applying to all other drugs.

 With more than 800,000 potential customers, if the number of sign-ups reaches 500,000 in future years (which is possible), rates should stay fairly level.
 It's also possible several carriers will actually reduce premiums.
 Optima initially enrolled almost 100,000 persons in their first year of Marketplace operation, but no longer offer policies.
 And like most companies, including Blue Cross Blue Shield, it is hoped that more applicants under age 25 will be active in future Marketplaces.
 Because this segment of the population is typically healthy and rarely files major claims, rates for older applicants tend to reduce, when more younger persons apply for coverage.
+Applicants between the ages of 60 and 64 present the highest risk, but it is very important to continue to keep their premiums affordable.

 Policies That Are No Longer Available